General considerations

-The following sections describe considerations when running a web tool with more advanced settings.
+The following sections describe considerations when running a web tool or geoprocessing service with more advanced settings.

 Large dataset upload and download

-There is a file size limitation for uploading data when sharing a web tool and downloading output data when running the web tool.
-The limitation depends on the heap size of the federated server that hosts the web tool.
+There is a file size limitation for uploading data when sharing a web tool or a geoprocessing service and downloading output data.
+The limitation depends on the heap size of the federated server that hosts the web tool on ArcGIS Enterprise or the stand-alone server hosting the geoprocessing service.
 The default server heap size is 64 MB; however, the size can be modified by the server administrator if needed.
 Check with your server administrator to increase the heap size in the following instances:

 • Uploading raster data larger than 64 MB